Readying your resume for an executive job search?

 Rather than spending considerable time on your leadership resume, it can make more sense to concentrate on efforts that only you can undertake – strengthening networking relationships, starting conversations with executive recruiters, and polishing your LinkedIn / social media presence.

-2 – Do your competitors rely on experts?
+2 – Do your executive competitors rely on resume experts?

 3 – Are your skills extremely rare – and in hot demand?

-If your phone is ringing off the hook with calls from executive recruiters, or you’re receiving at least several LinkedIn messages per week from employers eager to bring you in for an interview, you may not need to turn to an executive resume writer.
+If your phone is already ringing off the hook with calls from executive recruiters, or you’re receiving at least several LinkedIn messages per week from employers eager to bring you in for an interview, you may not need to turn to an executive resume writer (as long as you’ve compiled your career history into a presentable document).

 The same will be true if your field has few experts – and your resume or LinkedIn presence will therefore generate interest quickly.